Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 ⇒ Central Greek Aegean MTB

 Experience Greece at its greenest on the Saronic Islands, located between the Greek mainland and the Peloponnese.
 Immerse yourself in Greek history and learn about the liberation struggle, 1821-1839, which played a major role in creating present-day Greece.
-Explore the unique islands of the Saronic Gulf and the fascinating places they have to offer on our island hopping trips "Cyclades and Saronic Islands" and "Peloponnese and Saronic Gulf".
+Explore the unique islands of the Saronic Gulf and the fascinating historic places they have to offer on our island hopping trips "Cyclades and Saronic Islands" and "Peloponnese and Saronic Gulf".
 Be it the pistachio island of Aegina, the completely traffic-free island of Hydra with sunsets to take your breath away, or the unspoilt islands of Poros and Spetses, characterised by their aromatic herbal scents; there is plenty to discover.

-The best time to visit Greece for a cycling holiday is from April to June and September to November.
+The best time to visit Greece for a bike tour is from April to June and September to November.
 The pleasant temperatures ranging between 20°C (68°F) and 27°C (81°F) make even the most demanding tours enjoyable.
 The so-called Meltemi Winds that blow across the Aegean Sea during the summer months between July and August are refreshing for islanders but make seafaring a greater challenge.
 For this reason, we do not visit the Cyclades during this time of year.
 Naturally, challenging winds can rise throughout the year and therefore slight changes to a tour programme may occur at any time.

 European citizens, both adults and children, require a valid passport or identity card for entry into Greece.
 In accordance with current Greek border regulations, a valid passport photo must accompany a child’s identity card.
 It is no longer sufficient for a child to be registered in the passport of an accompanying adult.
 The entry document must be valid for the intended duration of the stay.